 It is several years after a zombie outbreak has been vanquished.
 The Rezort is a game reserve run by Valerie Wilton on a private island off the northwest coast of Africa where paying customers can hunt zombies for sport.
 Melanie Gibbs and her boyfriend Lewis Evans travel to The Rezort and join a party.
 Melanie is hoping this will help get over psychological issues she had as a result of the zombie outbreak.
 However, one of the party, Sadie, has been covertly sent in by zombie rights activists.
 She sneaks away to access the computer system and unwittingly enters a virus into the mainframe.
 This shuts down the security system and soon zombies overrun the control room.
 Out in the field without the security system in place, the party find themselves hunted by the zombies.
 They flee across the island in an effort to get to safety.
 However, the Brimstone Protocols have been activated and the island will be razed by a military strike in a matter of hours to stop the spread of infection.

 British director Steve Barker first appeared with the enjoyable Nazi zombie film Outpost (2007), which proved a modest success.
-Barker went on to make a sequel with Outpost: Black Sun (2012), as well as producing a prequel Outpost: Rise of the Spetsnaz (2013) that was handled by another director.
+Barker went on to make the first of two sequels with Outpost: Black Sun (2012).

 The Rezort is the third zombie film in a row for Barker.
 You get the impression during the screenplay stage that writer Paul Gerstennberger sat down and thought “What if we were to do Jurassic Park (1993) but with zombies instead of dinosaurs?”
 The result is essentially that, albeit with Barker lacking the bigger budget that Steven Spielberg had to hand.
 The plots of either film follow essentially the same arc – the arrival of a group of visitors at the island where the creatures are penned for the enjoyment of visitors; the security grid going down due to industrial sabotage; the group then caught out in the open and having to fight off zombies/dinosaurs to get to safety.